 Another feature domain scientists use when visualizing their particle data sets is the ability to crop out particles based on values associated with the particles.
 This feature allows users to view only the parts of the data that of are interest.
-When particles are cropped, the values in the ambient occlusion textures on longer correspond to the visualization being viewed.
-Users could recompute the texture values with the new cropping, but this can much longer then the investigative process of visualization reducing the ability to explore the data freely.
+When particles are cropped, the values in the ambient occlusion textures no longer correspond to the visualization being viewed.
+Users could recompute the texture values with the new cropping, but this can limit the interactivity during exploratory visualization.
 A method to dynamically update the particles could be developed to overcome this issue.
 If a visibility query is made on the initial data and stored, this data could be used to recognize newly visible particles and dynamically update the shading on those particles and perhaps those in the neighborhood.
-This would reduce the cost of recomputing the entire thing.
-Adaptive methods such as these would still be costly and could lead to potential errors when textures do not correctly correspond the viewable geometry.
+This would reduce the cost of recomputing the entire set of ambient occlusion textures.
+Adaptive methods such as these could be combined with run time invalidations to account for missed or newly exposed particles.
 For now, this method is limited to static and fly through visualizations, and not dynamic exploration.